Day 1: Tehran (Arrival), Capital of Qajar and Pahlavi Dynasties

 Overnight Tabriz, (B,L,D).

-Lets explore more about Zoroastrians by visiting one of the three important fire temples of Sassanid.
-Takht-e Soleyman was a royal fire temple for kings to humble themselves before being a king.
-The temple consists of Anahita Temple as a symbol of God, calcium-rich pond and Zoroastrians fire temple.
+we will explore more about Zoroastrians by visiting one of the three important fire temples of Sassanid era in Takht-e Soleyman, which used to be a Royal Fire temple for kings, to humble themselves before being a king On the way to Sanandaj, the fire temple consists of a Anahita Temple as a symbol of God, calcium-rich pond and Zoroastrians fire temple.

 Overnight Sanandaj, (B,L,D).